-One of the best things about Tuscan Summer are fresh tomatoes.
+One of the best things about Summer in Tuscanyare fresh tomatoes.
 From July to September, you can find them in abudance, in all their savoury and juice goodness!
-In Tuscany, there are even exclusive and delicious varieties such as the "costoluto fiorentino", "pisanello" and "cuore di bue" for your salads and pasta sauces.
-From starters to soups, here is a collection of recipes using fresh tomatoes:
+In Tuscany, there are even exclusive and delicious varieties like the costoluto fiorentino, pisanelloand cuore di buefor your salads and pasta sauces.
+From starters to soups, here are a variety of traditional and creative recipes using fresh tomatoes:

-Panzanella is a cold bread salad whose name of uncertain origins probably derives from the word, “pan”, which is short for pane or bread, and “zanella”, an old Italian name for a bowl.
-Its main ingredients are unsalted bread, tomatoes, red onions, basil, olive oil, vinegar and salt.
+Panzanella is a cold bread salad.
+The origin of its name is unknown, but it probably comes from the word “pan,” which is short for pane, or bread, and “zanella,” an old Italian name for a bowl.
+The main ingredients are unsalted bread, tomatoes, red onions, basil, olive oil, vinegar and salt.
 Check out the recipe here.

-Tomato sauce, is surely one of the most popular pasta toppings in Italy.
-It's an easy and flavorful dish that showcases the summer’s garden flavors.
-In the summer, when tomatoes are picked from the vegetable patch, wary families prepare kilos and kilos of sauce for the winter to come.
-There are several recipes, all good: the fact is that this homemade tomato sauce flavoured with herbs and vegetables, can be stored in vacuum-sealed bags, providing tasty meals for many months in just a few minutes.
+Tomato sauce is surely one of the most popular pasta toppings in Italy.
+It's an easy and flavourful dish that showcases the best of summer flavours.
+During the bella stagione, when tomatoes are picked from the vegetable patch, families prepare kilos and kilos of sauce for the winter to come.
+There are several recipes you can try, all of which are delicious.
+Homemade tomato sauce, flavoured with herbs and vegetables, can be stored in vacuum-sealed bags, providing tasty meals for many months in just a few minutes.

 Turn your freshly picked tomatoes into a fresh red foam and combine with a soft mozzarella mousse.
-The result is an amazing an original and funny summer cocktail that melts in your mouth as you’d never imagined.
+The result is amazing: an original and fun summer cocktail that melts in your mouth, an experience you never would have imagined.